-Coughing in cats could mean many things, and it can be overwhelming to navigate through all of the potential causes.
-Terms like asthma, heart disease, and respiratory infection can confuse and worry cat owners.
-Moreover, how can we tell a retch from a gag or an asthmatic cough from a hairball?
+Cat coughing and sneezing could mean many things, and it can be overwhelming to navigate through all of the potential causes.
+How can we tell a retch from a gag or an asthmatic cat cough from a hairball?
 Throughout this article, we'll go through all of these questions and more to ensure your cat gets the proper care it needs.

 Is It Normal For My Cat to Cough?

-It is not unheard of for cats to cough, but they generally don't do it as much as us.
 Occasional coughing in cats is normal, so there's no need to rush your kitty to the veterinarian at the first sign.
-Your pet's lungs can get irritated just like a human's, so the issue could be as simple as dust or fur that your cat is trying to expel.
+Your pet's respiratory tract can get irritated just like a human's, so the issue could be as simple as dust or fur that your cat is trying to expel.
 What's important is that you pay attention to the sounds your feline makes.
 If coughing, retching, hacking, or gagging becomes frequent, veterinary help is probably needed.

 What Does a Cat Cough Sound Like?